RigidBit/www2png/README.md

 pip install -r requirements.txt
 ```

+### Configuring the web server:

-Setup your webserver to serve static content from the static folder.
+Setup your webserver to serve static content from the `static` folder.
+All other requests should be sent to the uWSGI handler.

+See `README_NGINX.md` for a basic Nginx configuration example.

 ### Setting up services:
 You will need to also setup services for: